Bug reports developers fix on the first try

 Same sprint

-Clear bug reports from whatever you recorded
+Clear bug reports from whatever you captured

 Record the bug as it happens

-Or polish an existing recording
+Or polish an existing session

-Bugs get fixed in the same sprint
+Bugs get fixed in the same sprint they're found

 Zero clarification messages